 The Yorkshire Dales is a remarkable part of the English countryside.
 Sculpted and carved out by glaciers for thousands of years, the unique topography of the region is unrivalled by anywhere, except for the Lake District.
 As for what’s in the Dales, there’s the Yorkshire Three Peaks, some of the tallest and most picturesque peaks in the North East, all within walking distance of each other and several small, quiet villages with a homely feel.

-What’s the Yorkshire Three Peaks like?
+What’s the NY3P Challenge like?